LarsBehrenberg/IA-prototype/content/posts/georges-pierre-seurat.md

       Upon his death, Signac took up the mantle of Neo-Impressionism and continued to develop the techniques further, building on his earliest works created as a disciple of Seurat.
 Signac enabled the momentum of the movement to continue, introducing the technique to an array of critics and writers and firmly establishing its reputation as an enduring art form.
     sideGalleryImages:
-      - /assets/georges-seurat-circus-sideshow.jpg
+      - imageUrl: /assets/georges-seurat-circus-sideshow.jpg
-      - /assets/georges-seurat-the-circus.jpg
+      - imageUrl: /assets/georges-seurat-the-circus.jpg
-      - /assets/georges-seurat-le-chahut.jpg
+      - imageUrl: /assets/georges-seurat-le-chahut.jpg
   - textTitle: Seurat’s legacy
     text: >-
       ### Much like his father, Seurat chose to live in secrecy for the majority